ETH-WindMil/Sonkyo-Benchmark/README.md

 ### Getting started

-Pull down a copy of the code by downloading or cloning the repository
+Pull down a copy by downloading or cloning the repository

 ```
 git clone https://github.com/ETH-WindMil/Sonkyo-Benchmark ~/Sonkyo-Benchmark